Buhl Woman: Scientific analysis

-Possibility of grave goods

 Buhla's right cheek lay atop a pressure-flaked, pointed obsidian tool.
 Since this tool shows no sign of wear, and since the positioning of this tool seems deliberate, it has been theorized that it was made as a grave offering.
-In addition, fragments from what could be an awl or pin and a broken bone needle were found with the skeleton, along with an incised badger bone.
+In addition, fragments from what could be an awl or pin and a broken bone needle were found with the skeleton, along with an incised badger baculum (penis bone).
 Like the obsidian tool, the eye of the bone needle showed no signs of wear.

+The obsidian tool is considered to be of the Western Stemmed Tradition (WST), a Paleoindian tradition possibly overlapping with the more well-known Clovis culture.
+The lack of dates associated with the WST have made the Buhl Burial an important site for the chronology of this tradition relative to other Paleoindian cultures like the Clovis culture.
+Radiocarbon dating of the collagen in the bones in 1991 gave a date of 10,675 ± 95 14C years Before Present, corresponding to a calibrated true chronological age of 12,740–12,420 years Before Present.
+However, the veracity of this date has been questioned, due to the collagen not undergoing ultrafiltration to remove contamination as is standard in modern radiocarbon dating, along with the significant proportion of fish in her diet possibly making the radiocarbon age artificially too old, meaning the skeleton may actually be younger than the calibrated age.

 Reburial

-Buhla was found on State land, not federal, so the Native American Graves Protection and Repatriation Act (NAGPRA) did not apply.
+The Buhl Woman was found on State land, not federal, so the Native American Graves Protection and Repatriation Act (NAGPRA) did not apply.
 She was repatriated under State of Idaho Statute, the general provisions of which are that remains determined to be Native American are to be returned to the nearest federally recognized Tribe, in this instance, the Shoshone–Bannock Tribes at Fort Hall.
-In 1992, the remains and the artifacts were turned over to the Shoshone–Bannock of Fort Hall over the strenuous objections of many archaeologists, and despite the lack of evidence linking Buhla with this tribe.
+In 1992, the remains and the artifacts were turned over to the Shoshone–Bannock of Fort Hall over the strenuous objections of many archaeologists, and despite the lack of evidence linking the woman with this tribe.
 The tribe reburied the remains in 1993.